harshpatel63/Run-Tracker-App/README.md

 Feel free to create new issues or improvement for the app in the [issues](https://github.com/Sci3fic/Run-Tracker-App/issues) section.

 # Contributing
-1. Cone the repository.
+1. Clone the repository.
 2. [Download](https://developer.android.com/studio?hl=id) and setup Android Studio.
 3. Generate you Google API Key.
 (See how to generate [here](https://developers.google.com/maps/documentation/javascript/get-api-key))
 4. The API Key must be added in the [strings.xml](https://github.com/Sci3fic/Run-Tracker-App/blob/master/app/src/main/res/values/strings.xml) file under the name tag 'google_maps_api_key'.
-4. While working for an issue or improvement, create a separate branch of master.
+5. While working for an issue or improvement, create a separate branch of master.
 Then, you can request to merge that branch.